How it works with ServiceBooked

 Webhook secret — security

 The webhook secret is what verifies that incoming requests to ServiceBooked are actually from Cal.com (and not someone pretending to be Cal.com to inject fake bookings).
 Keep it secret — don’t paste it into a public chat or commit it to git.
 You can rotate the secret any time from Settings → Integrations → Cal.com → Rotate secret.
-Doing so requires updating the secret in Cal.com’s webhook settings too.Multiple event types
+Doing so requires updating the secret in Cal.com’s webhook settings too.Connect the Cal.com API (for availability sync)

 To disconnect: clear the booking URL field in Settings → Integrations → Cal.com and disable the webhook in your Cal.com dashboard.
 Existing bookings remain in ServiceBooked; future ones just stop syncing.Next